greenbone/greenbone-feed-sync/README.md

 ## Usage

-Most of the time you should just run `greenbone-feed-sync` without any arguments to download the new data for all necessary feed types.
+Most of the time you should just run the script without any arguments to download the new data for all necessary feed types

-To get verbose progress output during the data download you might increase the
+    greenbone-feed-sync

-verbosity:
+To get verbose progress output during the data download you might increase the verbosity

     greenbone-feed-sync -vvv